China–France relations: Post-Cold War

+Chinese authorities have attempted to pressure two Uyghur activists in Paris, including by coercing one to spy on the Uyghur community, highlighting Beijing's growing use of transnational repression.
+Human Rights Watch called on French authorities to investigate and protect Uyghurs from such intimidation.
+The incidents follow a pattern of harassment targeting Uyghur activists abroad.
+France has been urged to adopt stronger measures to counter these abuses, especially during its G7 presidency.

+Espionage

 In March 2024, the head of the Paris office of China's Ministry of State Security (MSS) and other Chinese officials were filmed in Charles de Gaulle Airport in a failed attempt to forcibly repatriate Chinese dissident Ling Huazhan.
 French authorities subsequently asked the MSS officer and another Chinese intelligence official to leave the country.

-In May 2024, several French lawmakers, all belonging to the Inter-Parliamentary Alliance on China, revealed that they had been targeted by Chinese spies (APT31).
+In May 2024, several French lawmakers, all belonging to the Inter-Parliamentary Alliance on China, stated that they had been targeted by Chinese spies (APT31).
 In June 2025, French authorities suspended the deportation of a Chinese businessman that the General Directorate for Internal Security (DGSI) suspected of operating a secret police station from within a Fujian hometown association.
+In February 2026, French authorities arrested four Chinese nationals in France on suspicion of spying as part of an attempt to gain access to Starlink.
+In June 2026, it was reported that French counterintelligence services had dismantled nine clandestine stations operating under China's Ministry of Public Security used to spy on dissidents.

 Economic issues

 At a time when China–U.S. economic relations were deeply troubled, with a trade war underway, French President Emmanuel Macron and CCP general secretary Xi Jinping signed a series of large-scale trade agreements in late March 2019 which covered many sectors over a period of years.
 The centerpiece was a €30 billion purchase of airplanes from Airbus.
 It came at a time when the leading American firm, Boeing, saw its entire fleet of new 737 MAX passenger planes grounded worldwide.
 Going well beyond aviation, the new trade agreement covered French exports of chicken, a French-built offshore wind farm in China, and a Franco-Chinese cooperation fund, as well as billions of Euros of co-financing between BNP Paribas and the Bank of China.
 Other plans included billions of euros to be spent on modernizing Chinese factories, as well as new ship building.

+During his speech at the World Economic Forum in Davos on 20 January 2026, French President Macron emphasized the importance of increasing Chinese foreign direct investment (FDI) in key European sectors to promote economic growth and facilitate technology transfer.
+He urged China to move beyond simply exporting products to Europe and instead focus on local manufacturing and physical presence on the continent.